ElegyEngine/ElegyEngine/README.md

 For level designers who use TrenchBroom, a [game config](config/trenchbroom) is provided.
 Other level editors are likely unsupported but could work depending on how well they do Quake 3.

-*Note: early WiP, check back in Q3 2024!*
+*Note: early WiP, check back in Q4 2024!*
+*Right now the engine is not usable for gamedev of any kind.*

 # Building